NYPD: Protester Who Doused Police Van In Gasoline Could Face Federal Charges

 NEW YORK (CBSNewYork) — After a protest at a Bronx police station turned violent, the NYPD says a protester could face federal charges.

-The group gathered outside the 46th Precinct on Friday to protest a recent police-involved shooting.READ MORE: New York City Opens Storm Service Centers In All 5 Boroughs To Assist Ida Victims
+The group gathered outside the 46th Precinct on Friday to protest a recent police-involved shooting.READ MORE: NYPD: Suspect Caught On Camera Smashing Window, Stealing Laptop From Store In Chelsea

 Investigators said the group pushed barricades into officers and threw eggs at a marked police van.

 (2/2)…throw eggs at a marked police van.
 An individual with the group then proceeded to douse the van—which was occupied—with gasoline.
-The investigation to identify the individual pouring the gasoline is underway & he could face state and/or federal charges for his actions.READ MORE: Gov. Hochul: More Than 80% Of Adult New Yorkers Have Received At Least 1 COVID Vaccine Dose
+The investigation to identify the individual pouring the gasoline is underway & he could face state and/or federal charges for his actions.READ MORE: Police Release New Video Of Suspect Wanted In Harlem Double Shooting

 — NYPD NEWS (@NYPDnews) September 5, 2021

-Note: Editor’s note: They story was first published Sept.
-5.